neeldholiya04/Image_Editor/readme.md

 4. To rotate counterclockwise, enter `4`.
 5. To flip horizontally, enter `5`.
 6. To flip vertically, enter `6`.
+7. To blur the image, enter '7', and provide blur factor.

 ## Notes